eduardantonoff/binary-search/README.md

 **Conditions:**

 - The `np.random.randint` generates a random array of 1000 integers between 1 and 100.
-Next an integer a random integer between 0 and 100 is selected, and out task is to find quickesat way to guess it.
+The next step is to select a random integer between 0 and 100, and the task is to find the quickest way to guess it.

 - The algorithm takes into account whether the random number is greater or less than the desired number.